-There is no bad time to travel to Africa, but climate changes throughout the year – see climate charts in each destination– can alter wildlife movements and even the appearance of the landscape, so it is worth bearing these in mind.
+There is no bad time to travel to Africa, but climate changes throughout the year can alter wildlife movements and even the appearance of the landscape, so it is worth bearing these in mind (see climate charts in each region).

 The drier times of year can result in some of the best game-viewing, as thirsty animals are forced to come down to rivers and waterholes to drink.
 Some of the vegetation tends to die back, meaning smaller, shyer creatures can be easier to spot.

 In contrast, the rainy season (or green season) can see a degree of wildlife dispersal, as animals can find food and water more easily.
 This is a very beautiful time of the year, when the bush truly comes to life and many young animals are born.
 Migrant bird species also start to arrive.